Who am i?

 I’m Katie-Jane L’Herpiniere, a British adventure girl living in the French Alps.
-Addicted to type 2 fun, powered by sugar and sunshine, and a lover of marzipan!
+Addicted to type 2 fun and a lover of marzipan!

 I am mostly known for my organisation and planning skills (a queen of lists and highlighters), my unwavering belief that anything is possible, whilst bringing a touch of pink and girly glamour to adventure.